UNITED STATES OF AMERICA

-The Federal Government supports R&D through budget allocations for the NRC and for DOE’s Office of Nuclear Energy (NE).
+The Federal Government supports R&D through budget allocations for the NRC and for the NE.
 Private companies, under contract with DOE, operate a series of national laboratories.
 DOE oversees 26 laboratories and institutes, many of which are involved with nuclear technologies.

 2.8.2.
 Development of advanced nuclear technologies

-In addition, NE is supporting the commercialization of US based small modular reactor (SMR) technologies through its SMR Licensing Technical Support Program.
+In addition, the NE is supporting the commercialization of US based SMR technologies through its SMR Licensing Technical Support Program.
 The programme promotes the accelerated deployment of SMRs by supporting certification and licensing requirements through cooperative agreements with industry partners and by supporting the resolution of generic SMR issues.
 There are currently two SMR projects under development.
-In 2017, DOE NE granted a permit to support a small modular reactor project at the Idaho National Laboratory site.
+In 2017, the NE granted a permit to support an SMR project at the Idaho National Laboratory site.
 Also, TVA is planning an SMR demonstration project at its Clinch River site.

-The Nuclear Fuels Storage and Transportation (NFST) Planning Project is responsible for developing and starting an integrated management plan to: implement interim storage, improve the overall integration of storage as a planned part of the waste management system and prepare for the large scale transportation of used nuclear fuel and high level waste, with an initial focus on removing used nuclear fuel from the shutdown reactor sites.
+The Nuclear Fuels Storage and Transportation Planning Project is responsible for developing and starting an integrated management plan to: implement interim storage, improve the overall integration of storage as a planned part of the waste management system and prepare for the large scale transport of UNF and HLW, with an initial focus on removing UNF from the shutdown reactor sites.

 The Systems Engineering and Integration Program develops and implements analysis processes and tools and performs integrated fuel cycle technical assessments to provide information that can be used to objectively and transparently inform and integrate FCT activities.